-Whether they stream via Wi-Fi or Bluetooth, wireless speakers allow you to easily liberate music from the confines of your phone and spread it throughout your home.
-After a lot of research we bought 6 of the best home wireless speakers for some side-by-side testing.
+We all walk around with a brick full of music in our pockets, and having a high-quality way to disseminate that music throughout your home can really improve the day-to-day lives of music lovers.
+To that end, we bought and tested 6 of the best home wireless speakers to find the optimal way to free your music from the confines of your phone.
 Our main takeaway: unfortunately you have to pay for great sound, but you can get good sound without paying too much.
 Regardless of whether you want a powerful speaker that can become the center point of a multi-room speaker system, or just want a convenient way to listen to some pump up music as you get dressed in the morning, our testing results can help you find the perfect musical companion.

 Best Home Wireless Speakers of 2018